 Updated June 2026 · PGE · Oregon

 Portland homeowners stack the 30% federal tax credit and PGE net metering.
-With 4 peak sun hours a day and bills averaging $115/month, the typical Portland system pays back in about 9.6 years.
+At 4 peak sun hours a day, a home with a $115/month bill (about 821 kWh) needs roughly a 8.6 kW system — 22 panels — and pays back in about 11 years.

 Federal Credit